kweav/prepwork_revamp/docs/13-print-n-lines.md

 ### IF a desired line (by its numerial position)

-To ask if the line is one of the desired beginning lines, use the conditional statement structure from the third and fourth Python exercise modules.
+To ask if the line is one of the desired beginning lines, use the conditional statement structure from the third and fourth Applied Python Exercise chapters.
 Write this line of code within your Python script, indenting correctly under the `for` loop statement.

 ***
 <details><summary> ANSWER: </summary>